Ready to ditch the city streets and venture into the wild world of trail running? You’re in the right spot!

-- How to start trail running with confidence
+- Start trail running with confidence

-- How to find trails near you
+- Discover fantastic trails near you

-- The exact trail running gear you need
+- Pick the perfect trail running gear

 Trail Running Explained

-So what’s trail running all about?
+So, what’s trail running all about?

 In layman’s terms, trail running involves running on anything that is unpaved and/or natural, mostly taking place on softer, more cushioned surfaces like dirt paths and grass.